Academic Dept Assoc

 A survey of the various methods used in behavior modification programs.
 The background and theory of specific techniques will be carefully considered.
 The variables to be reviewed in establishing a sound program will be presented and evaluated.

-Advanced undergraduates and graduate students who have professional and/or scholarly interests in gaining a greater understanding of the variables associated violence and crisis management in the public school setting.
-Emphasis on: Psychological, developmental, and risk correlates of childhood aggression; critical examination of the prevention and intervention models considered most effective and useful in the school setting; in depth understanding crisis prevention and response models.
+Advanced undergraduates and graduate students who have professional and/or scholarly interests in understanding variables associated violence and crisis management in public school setting.
+Emphasizes: Psychological, developmental, and risk correlates of childhood aggression; critical examination of prevention and intervention models considered most effective and useful in the school setting; in depth understanding crisis prevention and response models.